wheelo/relative.path/README.md

 always return the relative path from the current working file😊

 ## What does that mean?
 It means you will no longer waste time figuring out how many levels of relative path, like this one: '../../../../../../../'.
-When you import the library and use the getter `.path`, the underlying library will figure out the exact relative path prefix of the current file, whose path relative to the configure file **path.json**.🙌
+When you import the library and use the getter `.path`, the underlying library will figure out the exact relative path prefix of the current file, whose path relative to the configure file **path.json**🙌

-Have fun~😊

 ## Requirement
 Since the library uses ES2015 `Proxy` as the dependency.
 You'd better use the library with the Node version &ge;6.